 Salaried faculty members who are paid using a wage assignment are not eligible for retirement contributions in association with that assignment.

 Nine-month faculty members who have secured funding for one or more summer months for two or more consecutive years in a row may be converted to a 10-, 11- or 12-month salary bases, as appropriate.
 Once converted, retirement contributions will be made on the additional salary in accordance with the individual faculty member’s terms of employment.

 Professional research staff working for a limited period not to exceed six months should be paid using job profile ACD_101723 – Research Associate – Non 12 Month, ACD_100161 Research Scientist, ACD_101090 – Senior Scientist, and ACD_100621 Principal Scientists.
 Refer to the policy on Employment of Professional Research Staff for additional information.

 PERIOD ACTIVITY PAY

-The following period activity pay amounts are based on an annual full time (1.0 FTE, 40 hours per week) rate.
+The following period activity pay amounts are based on an annual full time (1.0 FTE, for 12 months, 40 hours per week) rate.